 A key advantage in the U.S. system is employer-sponsored retirement plans.

-If your company offers a 401(k) match, it’s essentially free money added to your retirement savings.
 One financial advisor I once spoke to described it like this:

 “Skipping a 401(k) match is like leaving part of your salary on the table.”